onticinc/mercer/README.md

 Our intention was to create an environment for buyers and sellers to connect on a local scale.
 We believe this relationship would lead to a better experience on both ends, and create a more efficient circulation of products in the after-market.

-Mercer is a fun and easy way to find great deals on awesome resale items, but it encourages users to recirculate items they might otherwise throw away.
+Mercer is a fun and easy way to find great deals on awesome resale items, and it also encourages users to recirculate items they might otherwise throw away.

 <p align="right">(<a href="#top">back to top</a>)</p>